input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 In this set of exercises, we will make sure that you can:

-- Create a new set of keys and address i.e. `wallet_payment.addr, wallet_payment.skey, wallet_payment.vkey`
+- Create new Payment Addresses and the Associated Keys
-- Fund your `wallet_payment.addr` using a simple transaction.
-(Use --mary-era flag for this).
+- Use Payment Addresses to Fund Private “Wallets”
+- Build and Submit Transactions to the Testnet Blockchain, including ones containing Plutus scripts.
 - Build and submit transactions to the testnet blockchain, including ones containing Plutus scripts.
-- Spend funds from the script address.
+- Spend funds that are controlled by the script address.

-This is the core of what is required to execute Plutus scripts on the Cardano chain.
+This is the core of what is required to execute Plutus scripts on the Cardano blockchain.

-## Exercise
+## Exercises
 ### Part 1: Generating keys and building simple transactions

 1. Start a passive Cardano Node if you need to, as you did in Exercise Sheet 1.
-Note that you will not need to reset configuration information, and the node will synchronise faster than when starting from scratch.
+Note that you will not need to change the configuration information, and the node will synchronise faster than when starting from scratch.

 ``$ cardano-node run --config …``